bamason2/ttp451-module/docs/coursework/Coursework_3.md

 ## Additional Information

-The following data has been provided by JLR to help set the context for the exercise.
+The following data has been provided to help set the context for the exercise.
 Please consider that this is a small fraction of the data typically generated during a calibration exercise.

 ### Overall BSFC and BSNOx for a production engine